azad-source/m2-market-app/README.md

 - [React Router](https://reactrouter.com/) - A library for routing in React applications
 - [Zustand](https://docs.pmnd.rs/zustand) - A library for state-management

+##### Explanation of library choices

+- **Vite** was selected as the build tool for its high performance and fast rebuild times.
+Vite achieves rapid development by using ES Modules for quick dependency loading.

+- **TypeScript** was used to provide static typing, enhancing code reliability and reducing errors during development.
+TypeScript seamlessly integrates with React, making code development and refactoring easier.

+- **The styled-components** library was chosen for styling React components.
+It allows writing CSS within JavaScript files, providing better style isolation and increasing component reusability.

+- **React Router** was chosen for routing within the application.
+This library offers convenient management of routes and application state, enabling the creation of SPAs with multiple pages and transitions between them without page reloads.

+- **Zustand** was selected for state management within the application.
+It offers a simple API for creating global state with minimal boilerplate and efficiently manages state in React applications.

 ## :point_up: Requirements

 To install and run this project, you need: